 Varies

-It depends on where you live and what type of panels you're installing.
-Holland can experience long, hard winters, so we recommend installing your system in the spring months to maximize your generation for the year.
+It depends on your location and the kind of panels you plan to use.
+Holland can experience long, hard winters, so we recommend installing your system in the springtime to maximize your generation for the year.